Online book about legendary artist Carl Beam is released

 An open-access online art book about trailblazer artist Carl Beam has been released.

 The book, which became available on Sept.
-18, is part of a series titled The Canadian Online Art Book Project and was released by the Art Institute Canada and Beam’s daughter Anong Migwans Beam.
+18, is part of a series titled The Canadian Online Art Book Project and was released by the Art Canada Institute and Beam’s daughter Anong Migwans Beam.

 The project is an online digital library by original authors commissioned by the Art Canada Institute highlighting artists who have made a significant contribution to Canada’s art history.